Oh! What a Nurse!

 Oh!
 What a Nurse! is a 1926 American silent comedy film directed by Charles Reisner and written by Darryl F. Zanuck.
 The film stars Sydney Chaplin, Patsy Ruth Miller, Gayne Whitman, Matthew Betz, Edith Yorke, and David Torrence.
 The film was released by Warner Bros. on March 7, 1926.

+Plot

+As described in a film magazine review, newspaper cub-reporter Jerry Clark substitutes for the love expert column writer Dolly Whimple and advises June Harrison not to marry Clive Hunt.
+Fate compels him to impersonate Dolly and he becomes a violently pursued victim in a hurtling series of events that finally transforms him into a vivacious nurse.
+In this role he runs against other adventures, hs several hair breadth escapes, but finally emerges from the cross-dressing mix-up triumphant, with June engaged to marry him.

 Cast

 Box office

 According to Warner Bros records the film earned $370,000 domestically and $69,000 foreign.